meegpipe/meegpipe/+meegpipe/+node/+bad_epochs/+criterion/+rank/README.md

 __Default:__ `@(dim) ceil(0.2*dim)`

-The maximum number of channels that will be rejected.
-If set to a `function_handle` the maximum number of epochs that will be rejected will be obtained by evaluating `MaxCard` on the number of epochs of the input dataset.
-That is, to ensure that at most 50% of epochs are rejected you could set `MaxCard` to `@(nbEpochs) floor(0.5*nbEpochs)`.
+The maximum number of epochs that will be rejected.
+If set to a `function_handle` the maximum number of epochs that will be rejected will be obtained by evaluating `MaxCard` on the array of rank values for all epochs.
+That is, to ensure that at most 50% of epochs are rejected you could set `MaxCard` to `@(rankVal) floor(0.5*numel(rankVal))`.

 ### `Min`